 Fundamental changes to the original, historical AIP paleo diet began at the onset of the Neolithic Age.
 Moreover, together with the Industrial Revolution, these changes became too rapid—taking the evolutionary timeline into account.
-Thus, the human genome could be only slightly adapted to them.
+Thus, the human genome could only be slightly adapted to them.

-In modern western populations, at least 70% of daily energy intake is provided by foods that were rarely or never consumed by Paleolithic hunter-gatherers.
-With that in mind, this diet excludes cereals, dairy products, refined sugars, and processed foods.
-An AIP diet list would include only fresh meat, fish, fruits, and vegetables.
+In modern western populations, at least 70% of daily energy intake is provided by foods rarely or never consumed by Paleolithic hunter-gatherers.
+With that in mind, this autoimmune protocol diet food list excludes:

+This diet list would include only fresh meat, fish, fruits, and vegetables.
 Besides, Paleolithic nutrition contains more proteins and long-chain polyunsaturated fatty acids.
 Today, observational studies on populations that have not yet acquired the Western lifestyle demonstrate that a Paleolithic-type diet is associated with:

 In addition, it’s been demonstrated that some blood tests (such as C-reactive protein, glycated hemoglobin, glucose levels, insulin secretion, and lipid profile) showed some levels of improvement.

 What Is the AIP Diet, and Is It Healthy?

-Over the last 200 years, from the early Industrial Revolution up to today, food has changed significantly, and a considerable amount of artificial additives has been incorporated into our food.
+Over the last 200 years, from the early Industrial Revolution to today, food has changed significantly, and a considerable amount of artificial additives has been incorporated into our food.
 This was driven by supply and demand as it became more financially advantageous for manufacturers and more delicious for users.
 However, all these changes can significantly damage the health of humanity and should be avoided.

 A popular autoimmune diet book devoted to the paleo diet reviews the claims that the human genome is best adapted to the diet of our ancestors before the agricultural revolution.
 Many foods are banned in the AIP diet meal plan—this means avoiding sugar, smoked meat, salt, cereals, grains (bread, corn, wheat, rice, pasta, etc.), legumes, dairy, yeast, coffee, and alcohol.
 Potatoes, soybeans, and corn are explicitly banned because they’re now genetically modified and processed.

-It’s advisable to eat only quality foods and to eliminate anything that’s processed or packaged.
+It’s advisable to eat only quality foods and eliminate anything that’s processed or packaged.
 One good sign is that we’re looking at food labels more thoughtfully.
 However, what’s the point when we find it difficult to even find foods without added preservatives, colors, and flavors?
 In line with this, the trend toward healthy and “natural” nutrition is entirely understandable.

 Why Try a Paleo Diet for an Autoimmune Disease?

-In addition to this, the AIP recommends eliminating foods that can cause inflammation in the gut, while instead eating foods rich in nutrients.
+In addition to this, the AIP recommends eliminating foods that can cause inflammation in the gut and eating foods rich in nutrients instead.
 Thus, many consider it to be the best diet for autoimmune disease management.

-- Meat and fish, preferably free-range
+- meat and fish, preferably free-range

-- Vegetables (excluding tomatoes, eggplants, peppers, and potatoes)
+- vegetables (excluding tomatoes, eggplants, peppers, and potatoes)

-- Sweet potatoes
+- sweet potatoes

-- Fruits (in small quantities)
+- fruits (in small quantities)

-- Coconut milk
+- coconut milk

-- Avocados, olives, and coconut oil
+- avocados, olives, and coconut oil

-- Dairy-free fermented foods (such as kombucha, kefir prepared with coconut milk, yogurt, and kimchi)
+- dairy-free fermented foods (such as kombucha, kefir prepared with coconut milk, yogurt, and kimchi)

-- Honey or maple syrup (in small quantities)
+- honey or maple syrup (in small quantities)

-- Fresh herbs (such as basil, mint, and oregano)
+- fresh herbs (such as basil, mint, and oregano)

-- Green tea and herbal tea
+- AIP diet tea, like green tea and herbal tea

-- Bone broth
+- bone broth

-- Vinegar (apple cider and balsamic)
+- vinegar (apple cider and balsamic)

 Foods to Avoid on an AIP Elimination Diet:

-- All cereals (such as oats, rice, and wheat)
+- all cereals (such as oats, rice, and wheat)

-- All dairy products
+- all dairy products

-- Eggs (in the so-called egg-free AIP)
+- eggs (in the so-called egg-free AIP)

-- Legumes (such as beans and peas)
+- legumes (such as beans and peas)

-- Some vegetables (tomatoes, eggplants, peppers, and potatoes)
+- some vegetables (tomatoes, eggplants, peppers, and potatoes)

-- All sugars, including sugar substitutes (but excluding honey)
+- all sugars, including sugar substitutes (but excluding honey)

-- Oil and ghee
+- oil and ghee

-- All fats (except avocado, coconut, and olive oil)
+- all fats (except avocado, coconut, and olive oil)

-- Nutritional supplements, preservatives, colorings
+- nutritional supplements, preservatives, colorings

 If you have an autoimmune disease, an anti-inflammatory diet could potentially be the best way to alleviate the severity of the disease’s symptoms.
 However, additional studies are needed to prove the effects.
-It isn’t necessary to compare the benefits of an anti-inflammatory diet vs. the autoimmune diet because they can work together as a way to achieve positive results.
+It isn’t necessary to compare the benefits of an anti-inflammatory diet vs. the autoimmune diet because they can work together to achieve positive results.